chef/chef-web-docs/chef_master/source/server_replication.rst

 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/server_replication.rst>`__

-.. warning:: This topic is deprecated as of the 12.9 release of the Chef server.
+.. warning:: This topic is deprecated as of the 12.9 release of the Chef Server.

 .. note:: This topic is meant to support existing customers using Chef replication.
 The capabilities of Chef replication can be reproduced using the features of Chef Automate workflow and we encourage customers to adopt Chef Automate going forward.

 .. tag server_replication_summary

-Chef replication provides a way to asynchronously distribute cookbook, environment, role, and data bag data from a single, primary Chef server to one (or more) replicas of that Chef server.
+Chef replication provides a way to asynchronously distribute cookbook, environment, role, and data bag data from a single, primary Chef Server to one (or more) replicas of that Chef Server.

 .. end_tag

-.. note:: Chef replication requires Chef server version 12.
+.. note:: Chef replication requires Chef Server version 12.

 .. note:: .. tag chef_subscriptions